My Projects

 Through my course work in Agricultural Economics, I have been able to practice writing policy briefs.
 I have enjoyed this more analytical (rather than journalistic) writing style along with being able to dive deeper into policies affecting farmers and ranchers.

-This policy brief is about parity pricing.
-I was tasked with writing this piece as if I was 'informing a Senator about parity prices, how they are used, how they are calculated, etc.'
+The first policy brief is about parity pricing.
+I was tasked with writing this piece as if I was 'informing a Senator about parity prices, how they are used, how they are calculated, etc.' The second brief analyzes the differences between two trade agreements: NAFTA and the USMCA.

 Sharing My Story